 - The pandemic has provided opportunities to contribute outside of my normal scope of responsibility which has created development opportunities.

 - Ironically, I think communication has gotten better during the pandemic.
 As far as development, there are many factors that drive this – including the global economy and the impact on our specific industry.

-- There has been a substantial increase in communication, and ‘pushed’ trainings – several specifically targeted at Covid.
-Routine trainings have also continued – we strive to keep them one hour or less.
+- There has been a substantial increase in communication, and ‘pushed’ training – several specifically targeted at Covid.
+Routine training has also continued – we strive to keep them one hour or less.
 Several people have expressed concerns on being evaluated, and we address these as needed since it is often a personal concern.
 All standard ratings, reviews, etc. continue.